Chapter 11

 'What's wrong, Liane, tell me.'

-"I feel a sad, Luke, because we can't really talk."
+"I feel lonely, Luke, because we can't really talk."

 'Aren't we talking now, Liane?'
-Luke said gently. 'but I know what you mean.
-I have a surprise for you.
+Luke said gently. 'but I know what you mean and I have a surprise for you.
 Leia and I are coming to Wegoyy to see you.
 Together.'

 She looked up and her eyes started to shine.

-"You're planning another visit again!
+"You're planning another visit!
 Together with Leia!
 Oh, Luke!
 When!
 When are you coming!"

-'Within about seven standard weeks.
-Leia and I are going to look for a friend of ours and Leia wants to pay some official diplomatic visits to possible new allies of the New Republic.
+'Within seven standard weeks.
+Leia and I are going to look for a friend of ours and she also wants to pay some official diplomatic visits to possible new allies of the New Republic.
 We will come to Wegoyy the last two weeks of our voyage.'

 "I'll wait for you, Luke.
 I will count the days and be patient just as you want me to be."